Bhaktapur: Rana Regime

-The great earthquake of 1833 and 1934 damaged most of the city including the palace and temples.
+After its defeat in 1769, Bhaktapur lost most of its political and cultural importance to Kathmandu and Lalitpur, the capital of the newly formed Kingdom of Nepal.
+Bhaktapur was visited by Colonel Kirkpatrick of East India Company in 1792 and in his book described the city as being in a better state than Kathmandu or Lalitpur.
+Bhaktapur played a small role during the rise of Jung Bahadur Rana as its former palace was where King Rajendra Bikram Shah was imprisoned in 1847.
+After the establishment of the Rana dynasty in 1846, Rana's brother Dhir Shumsher Rana was appointed as the mayor of the city.
+Dhir Shumsher oversaw the demolition of many of the old palaces of Bhaktapur and its replacement with British style inspired buildings.

-In the earthquake of 1833, Bhaktapur suffered the most damage in the Kathmandu Valley.
+The great earthquake of 1833 and 1934 devastated most of the city including the palace and temples.
+In the earthquake of 1833 especially, Bhaktapur suffered the most damage in the Kathmandu Valley.
 Out of 500 total casualties of the earthquake, at least 200 of them were in Bhaktapur.
 Around 25% to 70% of the town suffered major destruction, including at least 2,000 homes and six to eight temples.

 When the 8.0 magnitude earthquake struck in 1934, Bhaktapur was one of the most affected towns of Nepal.
 Around 40-100% of residential buildings were directly affected while 6224 buildings were completely destroyed by the earthquake.
 Many of the old palaces and temples which were already weakened by the earthquake of 1833 were also completely destroyed.
 Almost all the buildings in Bhaktapur Durbar Square were heavily damaged.
 Around 177 heritages were completely destroyed during the earthquake.